JACooper/Elevator-Exercise/README.md

 I struggled a lot trying to understand what the output of this exercise is supposed to be.
 In the interests of giving more useful information, a couple things that specifically triggered confusion:

 - "Think about how an elevator [. . .] will accept multiple users/floors at once."
-The discrete requirements indicate a per-user UI, so multiple users suggests having (provision for) multiple UIs. . .which suggests something along the lines of running multiple clients.
-That vastly increases the scope of the project *if* that is indeed the correct interpretation.
-I would have expected an explicit multi-user requirement if this was desired, however.
+Multiple users suggests a client-server like architecture to me.
+This vastly increases the scope of the project compared to a simple driver program, *if* that is indeed the correct interpretation.
+I would have expected an explicit multi-user requirement if this was desired, however, rather than just a suggestion to think about it.
 - "It's possible to have more than a single Elevator class."
-  - If I take "class" to mean a proper capital "C" Class in this context, it is confusing, as that suggests Elevators with different *behavior* from one another.
-While I can imagine that, say, a Freight Elevator might be a distinct class with distinct behavior, there is *nothing in the prior requirements* to suggest this would be useful or wanted in the app.
+  - If I take "class" to mean a proper capital "C" Class in this context, that suggests Elevators with different *behavior* from one another.
+While I can imagine that, say, a Freight Elevator might be a distinct class with distinct behavior, there is nothing in the other requirements to suggest this would be useful or wanted in the app.
 I can only assume I'm missing something.
   - If I take "class" to mean an *instance* of a Class, this suggests managing a *bank* of multiple Elevators - in other words, how to optimize trips to achieve maximal transportation with minimal wait time.
-That's an interesting problem for sure, particularly once you start to think about (for example) weight/space limits and how to account for those.
-However, this doesn't really make sense in the context of a single user who can only be on one elevator at once - and again, the requirements talk about a UI for a single user, and a multi-client app expands the scope vastly.
+That's an interesting problem for sure, particularly once you start to think about things like weight/space limits and how to account for those.
+However, this doesn't really make sense in the context of a single user who can only be on one elevator at once - and again, I would expect multi-users to be explicitly required.
-- I was asked to complete this over a weekend, i.e. two days.
-Perhaps I'm just lacking experience, but trying to implement the above in that time frame is pushing the limits of what I can accomplish, and it's unclear if any of the above is actually desired in the first place.
+- I was asked to try to complete this over a weekend, i.e. two days.
+That limits the viability of implementing the prior multi-elevator/multi-user suggestions, particularly accounting for lead time and the lack of clarity around whether those things are actually desired in the first place.

-As such, I decided to hew as close as possible to the specified requirements, namely:
+As such, I decided to hew as close as possible to the explicit requirements, namely:

 - "Create a tool or application that represents an Elevator".
-- "Users can view the current floor of the elevator at any given time" - it is visible at all times above the buttons.
+- "Users can view the current floor of the elevator at any given time".
-- "The elevator should take 1 second to move 1 floor" - it does, although it stops when arriving at destination floors, which takes some time.
+- "The elevator should take 1 second to move 1 floor" (it does, although it stops when arriving at destination floors, which takes some time).
-- "The user should recieve a message that the elevator is now at their desired floor" - it will stop and inform them that the door is open.
+- "The user should recieve a message that the elevator is now at their desired floor" (it will stop and inform them that the door is open).
-- "Automated testing is encouraged" - fairly basic tests have been implemented for the components.
-In the spirit of testing behavior over internal state, these all have to do with render output rather than, say, prop changes. `ElevatorWrapper` could probably stand to be a little better covered, though.
+- "Automated testing is encouraged" - While not an explicit requirement, it is a fairly explicit suggestion.
+I'm pretty new to front end testing so I'm sure there are some non-idiomatic examples in the suite, but I did implement basic tests for the components.
+In the spirit of testing behavior over internal state, these all have to do with render output rather than, say, prop changes. `ElevatorWrapper` could stand to be a little better covered, though.

 I can't shake the feeling that despite meeting those requirements I did so in a way that skirted around the spirit of the exercise, but obviously I leave that up to the reviewer.